gdsimoes/scrimba-basketball/README.md

-# Solo Project: Hometown Homepage
+# Solo Project: Basketball Scoreboard

 This is the first JavaScript project in the Scrimba Frontend Developer Career Path.